w3f/polkadot-wiki/docs/learn-auction.md

 For this reason, [Vickrey auctions](https://en.wikipedia.org/wiki/Vickrey_auction), a variant of second price auction in which bids are hidden and only revealed in a later phase, have emerged as a well-regarded mechanic.
 For example, it is implemented as the mechanism to auction human readable names on the [ENS](https://ens.domains).
-The Candle auction is another solution which does not need the two-step commit and reveal schemes (a main component of Vickrey auctions), and for this reason allows smart contracts to participate.
+The Candle auction is another solution that does not need the two-step commit and reveal schemes (a main component of Vickrey auctions), and for this reason allows smart contracts to participate.